 The Mediator Standards Board is an independent body that develops and maintains the NMAS.
 It provides a list of practitioner bodies called Recognised Mediator Accreditation Bodies.

 Aspiring mediators should register with RMAB and undertake mediator training that complies with NMAS standards.
 The training can be completed online or as a 5-day workshop.

 Step 4: Pass The Assessment

-After completing the training course, you have to sit for an online video assessment conducted per the NMAS Approval Standards.
-Students must know that they need to secure a competent grading to obtain accreditation.
+After completing the training course, you must sit for an online video assessment per the NMAS Approval Standards.
+Students must know they must secure a competent grading to obtain accreditation.

-You can take the assessment within 2 years from the date of mediator training.
-However, it is recommended to complete an assessment within 3 months of completing the training program.
+You can take the assessment within two years from the date of mediator training.
+However, you should complete an evaluation within three months of completing the training program.